Frankfurt am Main, DE

-In addition to the panelling's insulation, light diffusing and signage properties, its sub-structural configuration, comprising as it does a series of delicate horizontal seams, animates the grid like composition, as articulated by the mainframe and mullions.
+In addition to the panelling's insulation, light diffusing and signage properties, its sub-structural configuration, which comprises a series of horizontal seams, animates the grid like composition, as articulated by the mainframe and mullions.
 Collectively, these details accentuate the building’s dramatic cantilevered canopy.

 Internally, a concrete box, housing the office and washroom facilities, stabilizes the main structure via a series of horizontal and vertical steel struts.
-This eliminates the need for external cross bracing, so preserving the aesthetic clarity of the architecture and its impact as a light beacon.
+This arrangement eliminates the need for external cross bracing, so preserving the aesthetic clarity of external panelling design.
 Only standard industrial products were used in the making of Workshop Siegen.

 Location: Siegen, DE

 Additional Credits: All images courtesy of Ian Shaw Architekten.
 Photography by Felix Krumbholz.